gianfrancodemarco/plate-recognition/README.md

 The framework used to build the APIs is FastAPI.

 The service loads the two required models at startup:
-- the plate recognition model (custom) from MLflow
+- the Plate Detection Model (custom) from MLflow
 - the image-to-text model (pre trained) from HuggingFace

 The API exposed are: